Janae Timmins: Relationship with Ned Parker

 Kirsten takes a break away from Erinsborough but returns to regain custody of her son Mickey Gannon (Fletcher O'Leary).
 But Janae and Ned had cared for Mickey and created their own family unit.
 With Kirsten proving that she can be a trusted parent it becomes increasingly difficult for Janae to deal with.
 Taylor-Cotter told Herbison that "Janae doesn't trust Kirsten as far as she could throw her."
 Janae found it easier to deal with Kirsten when she was acting a bad mother but now she has "cleaned up her act".
 The actress believed that is made her "twice as dangerous" and she poses a risk to Janae's new-found family.
 Writers played Kirsten as a "meddling minx" and her involvement continues to create problems.
 She is delighted when Janae and Ned argue.
 He decides to let Kirsten collect Mickey from school and fails to notify Janae.
 When she witnesses Kirsten taking Mickey she reports her to police for kidnap.
 The mistake creates more drama for the couple and Taylor-Cotter believed it was exactly what Kirsten wanted to achieve.
 But it was Mickey who suffered the most being caught up between two sides trying to keep custody of him.
 She added that the fight for Mickey would turn nasty.

-Taylor-Cotter warned that an infidelity would cause trouble for her character.
+Taylor-Cotter warned that infidelity would cause trouble for her character.
 Janae was later revealed as the culprit when she kisses Darren Stark (Todd MacDonald).
 It leads to the breakdown of his relationship with Libby Kennedy (Kym Valentine).
 Dan Bennet from Network Ten announced that the kiss would be exposed and added "Kirsten saw it all and being the vindictive ex that she is, she'll make Janae's life hell.
 The relationship between Janae & Ned is very much tested after her kiss."
 The actress has defended her character stating it was a "spur-of-the-moment thing" that they both regretted.
 Their mistake was not being honest after it happened and lying.
 Kirsten uses the situation to her advantage and blackmails Janae.
 But she decides to tell Ned the truth.
 He is understanding and forgives her.
 Janae then tries to convince Darren to tell Libby but he refuses.
 She shouts at him which is overheard by her neighbours.
 The public humiliation plays on Ned's mind and he questions whether he has actually forgiven Janae.
 The uncertainty of her relationship status is a "horrible feeling" for Janae and she decides to move out.
 Taylor-Cotter believed the storyline came about due to Janae's past with Boyd.
 She added that her marriage ended because Boyd betrayed her - "so I think Janae's subconsciously trying her best to ruin things with Ned before he has the chance to break her heart, too."
 Janae is sad to witness the hurt she causes Libby's son Ben Kirk (Blake O'Leary) so decides to leave.